rllabmcgill/rlcourse-march-31-hugobb/README.md

 This is a implementation of the paper [Human Level-Control Through Deep Reinforcement Learning](http://www.nature.com/nature/journal/v518/n7540/full/nature14236.html).

-To train a model run:
+- To train a model run:

 `python train.py [environement] [output_dir]`

 replace [environement] by one of the openai gym environement for example 'SpaceInvaders'

-To test a pretrained model run:
+- To test a pretrained model run:

 `python test.py [environement] [params_filename]`

+you can save videos of the agent playing using the option -s [path_to_save_videos] or you can render live using the flag --render.

-To visualize the training curves:
+- To visualize the training curves:

 `python plot_results.py [results_path]`